jack183190/Chimp/COMPILING.md

 You may need to generate the build configurations prior to this, which can be done by reloading both CMakeLists.txt files.

 If CMake fails to execute clone_libs.bat, you will need to manually clone the git repos of header-only libraries into the vendor folder.
-See the contents of clone_libs.bat for the git repositories and where they should be cloned to.
+See CMakeLists.txt for Chimp (engine) for the git repositories and where they should be cloned to.